About Dee

 brestin-kids-happy

-Dee and Steve's six children: l to r& Beth, Julie, John, Anne, Sally & J.R.
+Dee and Steve’s five children and daughter-in-law Julie: l to r& Beth, Julie, John, Anne, Sally & J.R.

 ephraim